CompuTec/AE3.0-Samples/doc/AEContentInSAPUIs.md

-# Specifying JSON Configurations for UI Entities
+# JSON Configurations for SAP Business One Application Menu and Context Menu

-To provide guidance on how to specify values for UI entities in JSON and understand the validation logic, each entity's structure and validation requirements are outlined below.
-This information is crucial for correctly preparing JSON configurations.
+This document provides a structure for configuring menu and context menu entries in SAP Business One.
+These entries can open web-based pages and applications, allowing integration with external resources.
+Through these configurations, you can add a main menu or context menu to existing forms, extract data from those forms, validate the data, generate URLs, and open web content within SAP Business One.

 ## General Structure

-Each UI entity (`UiDescription`, `UICondition`, `UIParameter`) should be represented as a JSON object.
-The fields within each object represent properties of that entity, and the values assigned to those fields must adhere to the rules outlined below.
+Each UI entity (`UiDescription`, `UICondition`, `UIParameter`) is represented as a JSON object.
+The fields within each object define properties of that entity, and the values must follow the specified rules.

-## UiDescription
+### UiDescription

-This is the main entity that describes a UI element, such as a form, context menu, or analysis.
-The JSON for a `UiDescription` might look like this:
+Defines a UI element like a form, context menu, or analysis item.
+Here’s an example structure:

 ```json
 {